 Levels of audible noise, radio interference, and television interference are predicted for both fair and foul weather; however, corona is basically a foul-weather phenomenon.
 Wet conductors can occur during periods of rain, fog, snow, or icing.
-Along the route of the proposed I-5 Corridor Reinforcement Project transmission line, such conditions are expected to occur about 21 percent of the time during a year, based on hourly precipitation records during years with complete records for the Portland International Airport (2005-2009).
+Along the route of the proposed I-5 Corridor Reinforcement Project transmission line, such conditions are expected to vary somewhat along the route.
+Based on hourly meteorological records available from the National Climatic Data Center (NCDC), between 2005 and 2013, the average foul weather rate varies between approximately 26 and 34 percent in different portions of the route.
+Other privately-collected data indicated the rate of foul weather varied from 32 to 51 percent during the same period.
 Corona activity also increases with altitude.
-For purposes of evaluating corona effects from the proposed line, an altitude of 0 to 1000 feet (305 m) was assumed.
-Sixty-two percent of spans were below an elevation of 1000 feet and 94 percent were below 2000 feet.
+For purposes of evaluating corona effects from the proposed line, an altitude of 0 to 1,000 ft.
+(305 m) was assumed.
+Sixty-two percent of spans were below an elevation of 1,000 ft. and 94 percent were below 2,000 ft.
 Most of the population along the line is at the lower elevations.